cybruGhost/cube/README.md

 ## About

-**THE CUBE** is a modern entertainment application built for Android, iOS, and Android TV.
+**THE CUBE** is a modern entertainment application built for Android and Android TV.
 It focuses on providing a smooth, responsive, and user-friendly experience with a clean interface and powerful playback capabilities.

 > ℹ️ For more information, release notes, and updates, visit our official website:
 > https://thecub.netlify.app/